 You have all done incredible work.
 Of all of the vendors we’ve worked with, ReputationManagement is by far one of our favorites.MARKETING LEAD, CONSUMER ELECTRONICS MANUFACTURER

 Clients seeking enterprise reputation management solutions at this level are most concerned with shaping sentiment, defining their legacy and protecting brand reputation.
 They include Fortune 1000 companies, C-Suites and executives, A-List celebrities and financial services firms.

 Collectively, our clients control hundreds of billions of dollars in market capital.

 Of course, this post wouldn’t be complete without a list of the worst reputation management companies, would it?

 I’m certainly not going to name names here.
 That would be unprofessional and antithetical to the nature of online reputation management.
 But I will help you spot the bad apples.
 Here’s an important list of red flags to keep in mind while researching firms.

 Legal threats and court orders

-Some ORM firms threaten websites with legal action unless they remove negative content.
+Some reputation management companies threaten websites with legal action unless they remove negative content.
 While this may work with a small personal blog, it will almost certainly backfire with large media outlets like the New York Times.

 It’s also extremely difficult to obtain a court order to remove content.
 For this reason, back alley operators may actually attempt to forge such documents in order to make the process quicker and cheaper.